1959 Pacific typhoon season: Tropical Depression Violet

-Tropical Depression Violet existed offshore Vietnam from June 28 to June 29.
+Being the first tropical depression monitored by the Joint Typhoon Warning Center (JTWC), Violet formed offshore Vietnam on June 27.
+The depression moved eastward at a speed of 6 kn, before recurving westward the following day.
+The system remained weak, and by June 29, Violet dissipated inland.

 Tropical Storm Wilda

 A tropical depression formed on July 4 in the South China Sea 480 mi west of Luzon.
 After briefly drifting northeast, the depression moved erratically northward on July 5, and it made landfall on mainland China east of Hong Kong on July 6.
+The system steered northeastward the following day while inland, before entering the East China Sea as an extratropical cyclone on July 8.
+Wilda made another landfall south of the Korean peninsula on the next day.
+The system then entered the Korea Strait and curved slightly northward.
+Wilda made two more landfalls at the Russian Far East, before dissipating on July 10.

-The depression quickly dissipated after moving inland.
-Operationally the system was classified as a tropical storm under the name Wilda, but post-analysis determined the tropical cyclone never attained winds of 39 mph or greater.
+Operationally the system was classified as a different tropical storm under the name Wilda, but post-analysis determined that tropical cyclone never attained winds of 39 mph or greater.
 No reconnaissance aircraft investigated the system, which was one of only three disturbances not monitored during the season.

 Tropical Depression Anita

-Tropical Depression Anita existed in the vicinity of the Federated States of Micronesia from July 4 to July 6.
+Tropical Depression Anita was first observed on the vicinity of the Federated States of Micronesia on July 5.
+The system moved west before recurving east on July 6, and dissipated on that same day.